-Coupons: All costs associated with coupons for the reduction of the retail cost of cigarettes, whether redeemed at the point-of-sale or by mail, including all costs associated with advertising or promotion, design, printing, distribution, and redemption.
+Coupons: All costs associated with coupons for the reduction of the retail cost of cigarettes, regardless of how they are distributed or redeemed, including all costs associated with advertising or promotion, design, printing, distribution, and redemption.
 However, when coupons are distributed for free cigarettes and no purchase or payment is required to obtain the coupons or the cigarettes, these activities are considered to be sampling and not couponing.